outside-docs/career-ladder/engineer3.md

 - Subject matter expert of multiple areas of the code base or tools

 ## Debugging & Monitoring
-- Debugs complex issues across multiple systems with help from SMEs as needed
+- Debugs complex issues across multiple systems with help from subject matter experts as needed
-- Proactively identifies issues using our error and application monitoring tools
+- Proactively identifies issues using error and application monitoring tools

 ## Example activity breakdown
 - 70% - Design and Contribute Solutions with Code